roadrunner-server/roadrunner-docs/usage/php-workers.md

 # PHP Workers
-In order to run your PHP application you must create worker enterpoint and configure RoadRunner to use it.
-First, install required package using [Composer](https://getcomposer.org/).
+In order to run your PHP application, you must create a worker endpoint and configure RoadRunner to use it.
+First, install the required package using [Composer](https://getcomposer.org/).

 ```bash
 composer require spiral/roadrunner